fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 author: Anubhab Patnaik
 title: 'zuzu: A Static Site Generator (SSG)'
 date: "2022-05-29"
 description: "Zuzu is a static site generator that converts all your markdown files into static htmls pages.
-It uses Github falvoured Markdown CSS and highlight js to beautify code snippets."
+It uses Github-flavoured Markdown CSS and highlight.js to beautify code snippets."
 tags: ["project, markdown, javascript, html, css"]
 ShowBreadCrumbs: true
 ---
-Zuzu is a static site generator that takes in markdown files and render htmls pages.
+Zuzu is a static site generator that takes in markdown files and renders HTML pages.
 This blog has been written using this generator.
 This enables noobs like me to write blogs without having to learn a lot of code!

 - [How does it work?](#how-does-it-work)
   * [1.
 Create a markdown file](#1-create-a-markdown-file)